bhrnjica/anndotnet/README.md

 - model validation and testing, and
 - deployment.

-For all above tasks AnndotNet provides a GUI tool that you can create very complex deep learning model in just a few clicks.
-The whole model can be save in MLConfig json file.

-Unlike version v1 that is based on Microsoft CNTK, the AnndotNET v2 implements ML Engine based on Tensorflow, allowing users to perform deep learning operations with the cutting - edge DL framework.
+Unlike version v1 that is based on Microsoft CNTK, the AnndotNET v2 implements ML Engine based on TorchSharp, allowing users to perform deep learning operations with the cutting - edge DL framework.

+The project is still in development phase.

 ![image](https://github.com/bhrnjica/anndotnet/assets/1240016/9f18b2ad-f36d-42b1-80f3-3d0a1c20ac59)